 There are approximately 10km of paths forming a strategic network linking the communities adjoining the woodland and providing a network of routes throughout the woodland, as well as onto external paths through Coul Den Local Nature Reserve and into the Lomond Hills Regional Park.
 These routes are suited to a variety of users and on mostly level ground or shallow slopes in the Southern part of the site, with steeper ground as you head towards Rhind Hill.
-Some paths are surfaced with stone (hedgehog way marked route and path between Western Avenue and Calder Court) whereas others are grass and earth paths and may be muddy in places.
+Some paths are surfaced with hard-core (hedgehog way marked route and path between Western Avenue and Calder Court) whereas others are grass and earth paths and may be muddy in places.
 In addition to the managed paths there are many informal desire line paths.
 There are two way-marked path loops (hedgehog and squirrel) with posts carved with drawings done by local school children.
 Many of the paths are part of the Core Path Network, and lead onto land managed by the Fife Coast and Countryside Trust.

-There is a Woodland Trust car park at the end of Benvane Road, which is surfaced with stone and has room for about 15 cars.
+There is a Woodland Trust car park at the end of Benvane Road, which is surfaced with hard-core and has room for about 15 cars.
 There are two further car parks adjacent to the woodland - Coul Den car park at the end of Calder Road, and Pitcairn Centre car park at the end of Moidart Drive.
-These are also surfaced with stone and have room for a similar number of cars and are both owned by the Council.
+These are also surfaced with hard-core and have room for a similar number of cars and are both owned by the Council.
 The Trust car park is shut at night.
 There is a large grassy glade next to the Benvane Road car park, which can be used for events and overflow car parking.

-There are 30 entrances to the woods, all with Woodland Trust welcome signs.
+There are 30 entrances to the woods, all with Woodland Trust welcome threshold signs.
 On Benvane Road there is a large threshold sign and wooden ladder board sign, and there are brown tourist signs directing visitors from Leslie Roundabout, along Western Avenue and onto Formonthills Road, and Benvane Road.
 There are two information boards (at Benvane Road and Pitcairn Centre car parks).
 Several sculptures are situated at main path junctions to help orientate the visitor.
-Entrances have no access barriers, but a few entrances have posts or boulders to restrict the width of entrance where there have been issues with quad bikes on site.
-There are no quad or motorbike signs up at main entrances to deter this anti-social activity with advice to report any sightings to the police.
+Entrances have no access barriers, but a few entrances have posts or boulders to restrict the width of entrance where there have been issues with quad bikes on site, with no quad / motorbike signs.

 The path network has been improved over the last decade and there has been a gradual increase in visitor numbers, mostly local dog walkers but also people from further afield.
-Mountain bikers and horse riders also regularly use the site.
+Mountain bikers and horses also regularly use the site.
 In the spring and summer the many wild flowers along paths and in several large glades are a great attraction.
 Some schools and nurseries use the site regularly for outdoor education.